elipotter2009/WHSTechNotes/journal.md

 # October 28, 2024
 technology plays a important roule in the election because you have to use technology to make your vote and technology can help gets votes from all diffrent time zones so it helps so you can get all votes at the same time
 # November 4, 2024
-when posting stuff online you have to make sure nothing importnat gets leaked like you ip adress you a project your working on one way you can dubble chek anything you might have missed befor publishing anything  make sure that if you want it to be public or private if you want it to be privet you have to make sure you have dubble check anything befor putting it on line
+when posting stuff online you have to make sure nothing importnat gets leaked like you ip adress or a project your working on one way you canstop something forme getting out is to dubble chek anything you might have missed befor publishing anything and make sure that if you want it to be public or private if you want it to be privet you have to make sure you have dubble check anything befor putting it on line